Is it true that Japan bought broken glass from the USSR for wooden boxes?

 Read on the topic:

-1. Is it true that in the late 1980s the USSR exchanged warships for Pepsi?
+1. Is it true that the USSR traded warships for Pepsi in the late 1980s?

-2. Danchenko A., Danchenko M., Myasnikov A., Beh I. Cedars of Russia
+2. Danchenko A., Danchenko M., Myasnikov A., Bekh I. Cedars of Russia

 Our editors will receive the following text: